santamaria7/trello-clone/README.md

      DB_PASSWORD=[YOUR_PASSWORD]
      DB_NAME=[YOUR_DB_NAME]
    ``
    make sure to create the tasks table in your mysql ddatabase and that mysql is up and running.
+Use the `trello_clone.sql` file to import the structure into your database.
    After installing the dependencies you can run the project in dev mode via `npm run dev`.

    Unfortunately I didn't have time to finish the API calls.
 If I had more time I would have taken care of the following: